How to Copyright a Song

 It is also important to be able to show the natural development of your musical work.

-For this reason, we encourage songwriters to register copyright of all updates and changes of a song if it evolves and we offer copyright registration packages with multiple and unlimited registrations to support that process.
+For this reason, we encourage songwriters to register copyright of all updates and changes of a song if it evolves.
+Copyright House offers copyright registration packages with unlimited registrations to support that process.

 The original registered work is not replaced by the updated version, but both versions of the work are registered separately.
 This all adds to your proof of ownership of the song.